 Outreach Manager – Source and research guests.

-Outreach Manager – Identify guest topic.
+Outreach Manager – Identify the guest topic.

 Writer – Conduct research, prepare topic and interview questions.

-Host – Conduct the interview.
+Host – Conduct the interview

 Editor – Edit the audio using editing software.

 Audio Engineer – Mix and produce the episode.